tomeryeh/demo/tournament/README.md

 The default Kuzzle URL is ``http://localhost:7512``.

-To change the host name, simply edit the ``config.js`` file, located in this demo root directory.
+To change the host name, simply edit the ``config.js`` file, located in the root directory of this demo.

 You may want to change the default TCP port too.
 To do so, in addition to the ``config.js`` file, you also need to edit the ``docker-compose.yml`` file.